Two Star & the Dream Police

-Two Star & the Dream Police is the debut studio album by American singer-songwriter, producer, and multi-instrumentalist Michael Gordon, known professionally as Mk.gee.
+Two Star & the Dream Police is the debut album by the American singer-songwriter, producer, and multi-instrumentalist Michael Gordon, known professionally as Mk.gee.
 Released on February 9, 2024, through R&R, the album was supported by five singles: "Candy", "How Many Miles", "Are You Looking Up", "You Got It", and "Dream Police".

-The album received critical acclaim, with reviewers highlighting the lyrical content, production, as well as Gordon's artistic growth and vocal performances.
-It was widely recognized as one of the best albums of 2024, with Clash, Dazed and The New York Times ranking it number one on their respective year-end lists.
+The album received critical acclaim, with reviewers highlighting the lyrical content, production, and Gordon's vocal performances.
+It was listed as one of the best albums of 2024, with Clash, Dazed and The New York Times ranking it number one on their respective year-end lists.
 Additionally, Pitchfork named it one of the best albums of the first half of the 2020s.
-Commercially, Two Star & the Dream Police marked Gordon's first charting album, peaking at number 12 on the Scottish Albums Chart and number eight on the UK Independent Albums Chart.
-It has accumulated over 100 million streams on Spotify.
+Commercially, Two Star & the Dream Police marked Gordon's first charting album, peaking at number 12 on the Scottish Albums Chart and number 8 on the UK Independent Albums Chart.

 To support the album, Gordon embarked on a North American tour from April to May 2024, followed by a world tour spanning North America, Europe and Australia, which began in September and concluded in December.
 The concerts received praise from several publications.